 7 Interview with Vin Scully, September 17, 1991.

 8 The Sporting News, June 15, 1955; July 24, 1989; Christian Science Monitor, November 10, 1986.

 9 Remarked during Dodgers broadcast, October 3, 2010; The Sporting News, June 15, 1955.

 11 Red Barber, The Broadcasters, New York: The Dial Press, 1970, 187.

 12 The Sporting News, January 23, 1982.

-13 See Red Barber, The Broadcasters New York: The Dial Press, 1970, pp. 185-188.
-While broadcasting the 1996 World Series for radio, Scully reflected back to his first fall classic and working with Mel Allen.
+13 See Red Barber, The Broadcasters, New York: The Dial Press, 1970, 185-188.
+While broadcasting the 1996 World Series for radio, Scully reflected back on his first fall classic and working with Mel Allen.
 “I remember how extra kind he was,” Scully said.
 CBS Radio Broadcast, October 20, 1996.

 14 The Sporting News, August 3, 1955.

 15 Interview with Vin Scully, September 17, 1991.